 We describe the landscape of cancer care and the wide variety of options that can be integrated to promote healing.

-We evaluate and summarize evidence to help people assess their cancer care options to skillfully integrate self care and complementary care with conventional cancer care.
+We evaluate and summarize evidence to help people assess their cancer care options.
+This allows people to skillfully integrate self care and complementary care with conventional cancer care.

 Grounded in a balanced approach, we do not recommend or endorse therapies or practitioners.
 At CancerChoices, we’re not promoting anything except informed choice—something we believe every person with cancer deserves to have.